C. N. R. Rao: Early life and education

 C.N.R.
 Rao was born in a Kannada Deshastha Brahmin family in Bangalore to Hanumantha Nagesa Rao and Nagamma Nagesa Rao.
 His father was an Inspector of Schools.
 He was an only child, and his learned parents made an academic environment.
 He was well versed in Hindu literature from his mother and in English from his father at an early age.
 He did not attend elementary school but was home-tutored by his mother, who was particularly skilled in arithmetic and Hindu literature.
 He entered middle school in 1940, at age six.
 Although he was the youngest in his class, he used to tutor his classmates in mathematics and English.
 He passed the lower secondary examination (class VII) in the first class in 1944.
 He was ten years old, and his father rewarded him with four annas (twenty-five paisa).
 He attended Acharya Patashala high school in Basavanagudi, which made a lasting influence on his interest in chemistry.
 His father enrolled him to a Kannada-medium course to encourage his mother tongue, but at home used English for all conversation.
 He completed secondary school leaving certificate in first class in 1947.
 He studied BSc at Central College, Bangalore where he developed communication skills in English and also learned Sanskrit.

 He obtained his bachelor's degree from Mysore University in 1951, in first class, at the age of seventeen.
 He initially thought of joining Indian Institute of Science (IISc) for a diploma or a postgraduate degree in chemical engineering, but a teacher persuaded him to attend Banaras Hindu University.
 He obtained a master's in chemistry from BHU two years later.

 In 1953, he was granted a scholarship for PhD in Indian Institute of Technology Kharagpur.
 But four foreign universities, MIT, Penn State, Columbia and Purdue also offered him financial support.
 He chose Purdue.
 His first research paper was published in the Agra University Journal of Research in 1954.
-He completed PhD in 1958, only after two years and nine months.
+He completed PhD in 1958, after only two years and nine months.